WhenImagesRemain/WhenImagesRemain.github.io/distantviewing.md

 drive.mount('/content/gdrive')
 ```

-This will result in a pop-up where you need to login and give colab access to your drive.
-These lines of code are in all notebooks below.
+This will result in a pop-up where you need to login and give colab access to your drive. *You do not have to check the boxes, only permit access to the files in your google drive.* These lines of code are in all notebooks below.

 <!--Another way is to create shortcuts [TBC]...-->